jadonvanyo/resi.ai/README.md

-# Resi.ai
+# resi.ai

-Resi.ai is a web application that allows a user to enter their resume and the job description for the job they wish to apply and the application will create a resume or cover letter tailored specifically for that job.
-This will give users the power to provide more quality applications for jobs in today's difficult job market.
+Resi.ai is a cutting-edge flask web application designed to revolutionize the way professionals approach job applications.
+By leveraging the power of OpenAI's API, resi.ai provides personalized and automated assistance for creating tailored resumes and cover letters, making job applications more efficient and effective.
 See the [Video Demo](https://youtu.be/K7PYrwhXaPg) for a quick demo on how to use this project.
 The project is available at [www.useresi.com](https://www.useresi.com/register)

 ## Table of Contents
 - [Background](#background)